We-Gold/algernon-js/README.md

 | 80 x 80   | Growing Tree | 2.1503     | 2.45 |

 ### Solving

+_Backtracking mazes were selected for this benchmark.
+Performance can vary with different maze types._

 | Maze Size | Name   | Mean (ms)  | RME  |
 | --------- | ------ | ---------- | ---- |